SportBeep.com

 Dutch forward Brian Brobbey (left) celebrates scoring against Tunisia in their World Cup Group F match in Kansas City. ©AFP

-Kansas City (AFP) – The Netherlands overcame sorry Tunisia 3-1 on Thursday to top World Cup Group F, avoiding a tricky encounter with Brazil in the last 32.
+Kansas City (AFP) – The Netherlands beat hapless Tunisia 3-1 on Thursday to top World Cup Group F and avoid a last-32 clash with Brazil, setting up a meeting with Morocco instead.
 Ronald Koeman’s men flew into a two-goal lead in soggy Kansas City thanks to some shoddy defending from the North African side.
-First, Ellyes Skhiri sliced Denzel Dumfries’ cross into his own net and minutes later Sunderland forward Brian Brobbey lashed home from close range.
+Ellyes Skhiri sliced Denzel Dumfries’ cross into his own net, and minutes later Sunderland forward Brian Brobbey lashed home from close range.

 That apparently sealed the deal for the Netherlands, whose orange-clad fans were entertaining themselves with Mexican waves midway through the first half at Arrowhead Stadium.

-Tunisia pulled a goal back in the second half but the Dutch restored their two-goal lead courtesy of a Jan Paul van Hecke header shortly after the hour mark.
-The Netherlands, who finished their group fixtures with seven points, pipped Japan to top spot in Group F, and will face Morocco in the second round in Monterrey on Monday.
-Japan drew 1-1 against Sweden in Arlington, Texas, to confirm second spot though the Scandinavian side also advanced as one of the eight best-placed teams who finished third.
+Tunisia pulled a goal back in the second half, but the Dutch restored their two-goal lead courtesy of a Jan Paul van Hecke header shortly after the hour mark.
+The Netherlands, who finished their group fixtures with seven points, pipped Japan to top spot in Group F and will face Morocco in the second round in Monterrey on Monday.
+Japan drew 1-1 with Sweden in Arlington, Texas, to confirm second spot, though the Scandinavian side also advanced as one of the eight best third-placed teams.

 Related news